Adventure Island II

-Adventure Island II is a side-scrolling platform game developed by Now Production and published by Hudson Soft that was released for the Nintendo Entertainment System in 1991.
+Adventure Island II is a 1991 platform game developed by Now Production and published by Hudson Soft for the Nintendo Entertainment System.
 It is the sequel to Adventure Island and the second game in the series for the NES.
-While the first game was an adaptation of Sega's Wonder Boy arcade game, Adventure Island II is an original work, as were most of the subsequent Adventure Island games.
-A portable version was also released for the Game Boy in 1992 titled Takahashi Meijin no Bouken Jima II or Adventure Island outside of Japan.
+While the first game was an adaptation of Sega's Wonder Boy, Adventure Island II is an original work, as were most of the subsequent Adventure Island games.
+A portable version was also released for the Game Boy in 1992, titled Takahashi Meijin no Bouken Jima II or Adventure Island outside of Japan.

 Plot

 Master Higgins' girlfriend Tina, has just been kidnapped by the Evil Witch Doctor's persistent followers.
 Eight perilous islands are in control of the various monster minions, although four friendly dinosaurs will gladly ally themselves with those willing to brave the islands' dangers and defeat their common oppressors.
 Thinking of how grateful his favorite lady will be when he comes to her rescue, Master Higgins embarks on a daunting quest to get to his honey.